meltyourface/blank/posts/Maier-Magician/Ancient-Divination-Techniques-Scrying-with-Crystal-Balls-Mirrors-and-Sacred-Water/index.md

 1. Consecrated Crystal Ball

-Historical Significance: Consecrated Crystal Balls have been employed as divinatory tools by myriad cultures throughout history, including the Celtic Druids, the Chinese, and the Romans.
+**Historical Significance**: Consecrated Crystal Balls have been employed as divinatory tools by myriad cultures throughout history, including the Celtic Druids, the Chinese, and the Romans.
 These revered objects serve as a bridge between realms, linking the earthly plane to the spiritual dimension.

-Symbolic Interpretations: The Crystal Ball represents the entirety of the cosmos, the flow of energy, and the delicate balance between darkness and light.
+**Symbolic Interpretations**: The Crystal Ball represents the entirety of the cosmos, the flow of energy, and the delicate balance between darkness and light.
 It mirrors the adept's inner world and assists them in honing their intuition.

 Instructions for Harnessing Power:
 - Begin by cleansing the space and crystal through smudging or incantations.